lardemua/Multiple_AV/README.md

 # Rosdep

-So that you install all the packages required, in catkin_wn run:
+So that you install all the packages required, in catkin_ws run:

 ```
 rosdep install --from-paths src --ignore-src -r -y